About

 Ligel Lambert, MFA

-As a seasoned educator, Ligel has taught in the US, South Korea, Japan, and China.
-He has collaborated with notable figures such as Wycliffe Gordon, Howard R. Paul, and Bob James.
-Ligel’s work has been exhibited in galleries worldwide, including New York; Savannah, Georgia; Su Zhou, China; Melbourne, Australia; Jacksonville, Florida; Virginia Beach, Virginia; and Raleigh, North Carolina.
-His artworks can be found in a few private and public collections at RMIT University in Melbourne, Australia; Savannah, Georgia; Tisdell Cottage Foundation and Coastal Jazz Association in Savannah, Georgia, City of Jacksonville, Florida, Wycliffe Gordon, and Kasseem Dean (Swizz Beatz).
-Ligel is a doctoral student at Columbia University’s Teachers College.
+Ligel is a seasoned educator and interdisciplinary artist whose teaching journey has spanned the United States, South Korea, Japan, and China.
+He has collaborated with renowned artists such as Wycliffe Gordon, Howard R. Paul, and Bob James.
+His work has been exhibited internationally, with showings in New York City; Savannah, Georgia; Suzhou, China; Melbourne, Australia; Jacksonville, Florida; Virginia Beach, Virginia; and Raleigh, North Carolina.
+Ligel’s artwork is part of both private and public collections, including RMIT University (Melbourne, Australia), the Tisdell Cottage Foundation, the Coastal Jazz Association (Savannah, GA), the City of Jacksonville (FL), and the personal collections of Wycliffe Gordon and Kasseem Dean (Swizz Beatz).
+He is currently pursuing his doctorate at Teachers College, Columbia University.

 Ligel Lambert Creating a Symbolic Painting of Derrick Adams